-Politically exposed persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g., Heads of States or of Governments, senior politicians, senior government/judicial/military officers, senior executives of state-owned corporations, important political party officials, etc. Banks should gather sufficient information on any person/customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
+Politically exposed persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g., Heads Governments. senior politicians. government/judicial/military officers, senior executives of state-owned corporations, important political party officials, etc. Banks should gather sufficient information on any person/customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
 Banks should verify the identity of the person and seek information about the sources of funds before accepting the PEP as a customer.
-The decision to open an account for a PEP should be taken at a senior level which should be clearly spelt out in Customer Acceptance Policy.
+The decision to open an account for PEP should be taken at a senior level which should be clearly spelt out in Customer Acceptance Policy.
 Banks should also subject such accounts to enhanced monitoring on an ongoing basis.
-The above norms may also be applied to the accounts of the family members or close relatives of PEPs.
+The above norms may also be applied to the accounts of the family members or close relatives of PEPs and accounts where PEP is the ultimate beneficial owner.
 In the event of an existing customer or the beneficial owner of an existing account, subsequently becoming a PEP, Banks should obtain senior management approval to continue the business relationship and subject the account to the CDD measures as applicable to the customers of PEP category including enhanced monitoring on an ongoing basis.